PRO

 Disallow:

-#below lines control all search engines bots, and
+#below lines control all search engine bots, and

 User-agent: *